datacarpentry/image-processing/_episodes/08-connected-components.md

 > >
 > > ![Histogram of object areas](../../fig/07-areas-histogram.png)
 > >
+> > The histogram shows the number of objects (vertical axis) whose area is within a certain range (horizontal axis).
+The height of the bars in the histogram indicates the prevalence of objects with a certain area.
+The whole histogram tells us about the distribution of object sizes in the image.
+It is often possible to identify gaps between groups of bars (or peaks if we draw the histogram as a continuous curve) that tell us about certain groups in the image.
+> >
-> > As we can see, there are four small objects that contain less than 50000 pixels.
-We might want to disregard these small objects as artifacts.
+> > In this example, we can see that there are four small objects that contain less than 50000 pixels.
+Then there is a group of four (1+1+2) objects in the range between 20000 and 400000, and three objects with a size around 500000.
+For our object count, we might want to disregard the small objects as artifacts, i.e, we want to ignore the leftmost bar of the histogram.
+We could use a threshold of 50000 as the minimum area to count.
 In fact, the `object_areas` list already tells us that there are fewer than 200 pixels in these objects.
 Therefore, it is reasonable to require a minimum area of at least 200 pixels for a detected object.
+In practice, finding the "right" threshold can be tricky and usually involves an educated guess based on domain knowledge.
 > >
->>>>>>> dd1a9d0...
-09-connected-components: Revise section on morphometrics:_episodes/09-connected-components.md
 > {: .solution}
 {: .challenge}